GMLC-TDC/HELICS/docs/user-guide/fundamental_topics/federates.md

 # Federates

+A "simulator" is the executable program.
+As soon as one particular instance of that simulator begins running in a co-simulation it is considered a "federate".
 Every federate (instance of a simulator) will require configuration of the way it will communicate (send signals) to other federates in the federation.
 For simulators that already have HELICS support, the configuration takes the form of a JSON (or TOML) file; bespoke simulators can be configured with the HELICS APIs in the code or via a JSON file.
 The essential information that HELICS configuration defines is:

    **Federate name** - The unique name this federate will be known as throughout the federation.
 It is essential this name is unique so that HELICS messages can route properly.